prezet/prezet-web/storage/prezet/content/upgrade.md

 image: /prezet/img/ogimages/upgrade.webp
 ---

 This guide covers upgrading your Prezet installation from **v0.21.1** to **v1.0.0**.
-Below you’ll find all of the breaking changes, added features, and best practices for adopting the new release.
+Below you'll find all of the breaking changes, added features, and best practices for adopting the new release.

 ## 1. Update Your Composer Dependency